FlakkenTime/Port_Scanner_and_Reporter/README.md

 Example 2.
 With `search_type: 'host'` and `query: '127.0.0.1'`.
 If you run the above command you will get all info related to this host.

+# Ideas on how this could be used and improvements for later
+1. Need to update the API to only request personal scanhub results as soon as this is available.

+2. Storing results in a small personal database in the form:
+`host_ip`, `open_port1, open_port2, etc`
+We could implement a daily checker that reports if anyi host has new ports that have become active.
+This could be the sign of someone having access to a system.

+3. Can use the port searching in GUI (api later) to look for known protocols running on unusual ports.
+During one world wide search I found a number of HTTP servers on non standard ports such as port 1900.
+This may be a sign of someone running an extra service on their system.. even if they don't know they're doing it.

+4. For business scanning can also use port searching to verify no internal systems are available externally.
+For example may search for ports such as 22 (SSH), 1434 (MS-SQL0), 3306 (MySQL), etc. These kinds of services should not be available to the outside internet.